 There is so much more on this topic and attending specific pre- natal exercise classes as an adjunct to your general cardio fitness is important.
-This English physiotherapy website also has some nice information on dealing with PGP in every day life
+Make sure you have an assessment with a Women’s Health Physio to determine the cause of your PGP.

 Stretch marks…how to avoid or reduce them.
 This is a post by Marienne Ryan, one of our great Women’s Health Physios in New York.

 Diastasis Recti – Separation of your tummy muscles.
 Also see under the post natal tab and January 15/1/13 blog post.